 Intel's Big Data for Precision Farming irrigation project places sensors in crop fields and other strategic areas to monitor soil and air moisture levels.
 A second project uses data from a lab that monitors the snow pack in the Sierra Nevada mountain range, correlating it with the size of California’s water supply.

-This was a for-profit endeavour for Intel, whose specially designed sensors aimed specifically to capture moisture and snow melting data in California for research purposes.
-About 75 gigabytes of data were collected a day from just the Nevada mountain range, and through Intel's self-created platform and reference architecture, researchers from the University of California, Davis, were able to access this infromation.
+This was a for-profit endeavor for Intel, whose specially designed sensors aimed specifically to capture moisture and snow melting data in California for research purposes.
+About 75 gigabytes of data were collected a day from just the Nevada mountain range and, through Intel's self-created platform and reference architecture, researchers from the University of California, Davis, were able to access this information.